fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/faq.md

 If you're not familiar with that process, I'd recommend you take a look at the [Loco Translate](https://wordpress.org/plugins/loco-translate/) plugin, which provides a simple interface in your WordPress admin area for translating themes and plugins.

-*If you make a translation, please help others out by adding it to the [GitHub repository](https://github.com/NateWr/restaurant-reservations) so that I can distribute it for others.*
+*If you make a translation, please feel free to [send it to us](https://www.fivestarplugins.com/support-center/), so we can include it in the next plugin release, to help other users who may need the same language.*

 ## <a name="early-late-restrictions"></a>I set Early or Late Bookings restrictions, but I scan still book during that time
 Users with the Administrator and Booking Manager roles are exempt from these restrictions.
 This is so that they can make last-minute changes to bookings as needed.
 If you want to test the Early or Late Bookings restrictions, try submitting a reservation while logged out from the site.

 ## <a name="custom-fields"></a>I want to add a field to the form.
 Can I do that?
-The [Custom Fields addon](https://www.fivestarplugins.com/plugin/custom-fields-restaurant-reservations)  will allow you to add a field or modify some of the existing fields of the booking form.
+The [Custom Fields](custom-fields) feature will allow you to add a field or modify some of the existing fields of the booking form.

-Developers who are comfortable coding up plugins for WordPress can add their own fields using the hooks provided.
-See the [developer documentation](../developer).

 ## <a name="gdpr"></a>Is this plugin compliant with GDPR?